This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 How can castor oil be used to alleviate joint pain?

-The oil can be applied like any other over the counter analgesic (pain relieving) cream and massaged into tense areas.
-Apply about a dime sized amount for every three hours or until pain subsides.
+The oil can be applied like any other over-the-counter analgesic (pain-relieving) cream and massaged into tense areas.
+Apply about a dime-sized amount every three hours or until pain subsides.
 Repeat every day for three days for best results.

 To make your own pack you’ll need a bottle of castor oil and a soft piece of fabric, such as flannel that can be found in health stores and online.

-• To make your own pack, saturate a piece of flannel and place it over your abdomen or other painful areas.
-It takes approximately 3–4 ounces of castor oil to make one pack the size of a washcloth or small hand towel.
+- To make your own pack, saturate a piece of flannel, and place it over your abdomen or other painful areas.
+It takes approximately three to four ounces of castor oil to make one pack the size of a washcloth or small hand towel.

 What is the history of castor oil?